Equifax data breach 2017: Here's how to protect yourself

 Step 2: Check your credit reports

 More than three months passed between the time the breach may have started and now.
 We're not sure if the data of those affected was used maliciously during that time, so consider looking through your credit reports for any suspicious activity.
 The federal government guarantees everyone a free annual credit report from the three major bureaus -- yes, including Experian.
-You get get those reports here.
+You can get those reports here .

 When looking through your reports, keep an eye out for new accounts you didn't open, late payments on debts you don't recognize and any other activity that looks unfamiliar.